Faculty of Digital Technologies

-Developing your experience within your industry area is very important.
-It is important that you complete work placement opportunities.
-We can support you with work experience and our tutors have industry links with many relevant employers.
-We also invite employers and organisations to come in to offer you different opportunities to complete projects and tasks.
-With this we have industry master classes and guest speakers from your industry specialism who come in to work projects, and this will broaden your understanding of different career routes you may wish to follow.
+We will support you with Work Experience and our tutors have industry links with many relevant employers.
+We also invite employers and organisations into College to offer projects and tasks.
+Industry masterclasses are on offer, and guest speakers from your industry specialism will come in to offer work projects, which will broaden your understanding of different career routes within Digital.

-You will develop skills in a range of areas linked to the Design industry, some of which include:
+You will develop skills in a range of areas, including:

-GCSE English, maths and ICT grade C or above.
+GCSE English, maths and IT grade C or above.

-Basic skills in digital design and use of Adobe software i.e. Photoshop, Illustrator
+Basic skills in digital design and use of Adobe software, e.g. Photoshop, Illustrator.

-Assessment on Level 1 is based on assignment and digital portfolio built evidence.
+Level 1 assessment is based on assignment and digital portfolio evidence.

-Level 2 & 3 compromises of externally set unit examinations and a synoptic project and college set assignments.
+Levels 2 & 3 assessment includes externally set unit examinations, a project and College set assignments.

-Our Level 2 course is designed as a pathway onto our Level 3 courses.
+Our Levels 1 & 2 courses are designed as a pathway onto our Level 3 courses.

-Level 3 course, progression options include Higher Education, apprenticeship or full time employment.
+Progression options from Level 3 include University, an Apprenticeship or full-time employment.
 Possible employment routes include Junior Developer, Junior Analyst, Software Engineer and Test Analyst.

-Our students who choose to continue their studies at university generally choose higher education courses such as Computing, Computer Science and Software Engineering.
-Students wishing to progress to University with a high UCAS tariff entry requirement will need to complete an Extended Project and Core maths to maximise their UCAS point achievement.
+Students who choose University generally choose courses such as Computing, Computer Science and Software Engineering.
+Students wishing to progress to University with a high UCAS entry requirement need to complete an Extended Project and core maths to maximise their UCAS point achievement.

 Entry Level Programme: Skills for Life & Work